Nikola IV Zrinski

 Nikola IV Zrinski or Miklós IV Zrínyi (Zrínyi Miklós, [ˈzriːɲi ˈmikloːʃ]; 1507/1508 – 7 September 1566), also commonly known as Nikola Šubić Zrinski ([nǐkola ʃûbitɕ zrîːɲskiː]), was a Croatian-Hungarian nobleman and general, Ban of Croatia from 1542 until 1556, royal master of the treasury from 1557 until 1566, and a descendant of the Croatian noble families Zrinski and Kurjaković.
-During his lifetime the Zrinski family became the most powerful noble family in the Kingdom of Croatia.
+During his lifetime the Zrinski family became the powerful noble family in the Kingdom of Croatia.

-Zrinski became well known across Europe for his involvement in the siege of Szigetvár (1566), where he heroically died stopping Ottoman Empire's Sultan Suleiman the Magnificent's advance towards Vienna.
-The importance of the battle was considered so great that the French clergyman and statesman Cardinal Richelieu described it as "the battle that saved civilization".
+Zrinski became well known across Europe for his involvement in the Siege of Szigetvár (1566), where he died stopping Ottoman Empire's Sultan Suleiman the Magnificent's advance towards Vienna.
+The battle was considered so important that the French clergyman and statesman Cardinal Richelieu described it as "the battle that saved civilization".
 Zrinski came to be considered a role model of a faithful and sacrificial warrior, Christian hero as well as a national hero in both Croatia and Hungary, and is often portrayed in artworks.